Boston Celtics: 2022–23: Conference finals loss

 In September, the Celtics suspended Udoka for the whole 2022–23 season for engaging in an improper intimate relationship with a female staffer.
 Assistant coach Joe Mazzulla replaced Udoka as the interim head coach.
 On February 16, 2023, Mazzulla was named the team's permanent head coach after leading the Celtics to a league-best 42–17 record at the NBA All-Star break.
-After overcoming a 3–2 deficit against the Philadelphia 76ers to advance to the Eastern Conference Finals, the Celtics fell behind 3–0 in a rematch against the Heat.
-They battled their way back to Game 7 thanks to a Derrick White buzzer-beater in Game 6, but the Heat ultimately prevented the first 3–0 comeback in NBA history with a decisive win in Boston, due to an injury early in the game to Jayson Tatum.
+After overcoming a 3–2 deficit against the Philadelphia 76ers to advance to the conference finals, the Celtics fell behind 3–0 in a rematch against the Heat.
+They battled their way back to game 7 thanks to a Derrick White buzzer-beater in game 6, but the Heat ultimately prevented the first 3–0 comeback in NBA history with a decisive win in Boston, due to an injury early in the game to Jayson Tatum.